T-Gopinath/Docs/Spring-SpringBoot-Micro.md

-### Interservice communication between Microservices using spring boot ###
+### Q) Interservice communication between Microservices using spring boot

-##### In Spring Boot, several mechanisms are available to achieve interservice communication, depending on the architecture style (synchronous or asynchronous) and reliability needs.
+In Spring Boot, several mechanisms are available to achieve interservice communication, depending on the architecture style (synchronous or asynchronous) and reliability needs.

 1. Synchronous Communication (Request-Response Style) one service directly calls another and waits for the response.
      Simple, blocking, and synchronous.